geo-lytics/API/README.md

-# News Article Downloader and Converter
+# API Handbook

-A Python script that downloads news articles from the Siemens API and converts them to clean Markdown files with automatic change detection and logging.
+This repository uses python to download new posts from the Geolytics API and converts them to clean Markdown files with automatic change detection and logging.

-## Features

-- 🔄 **Dual Batch Download**: Downloads articles in 2 batches (limit=5, offset=0 and limit=5, offset=5) to get more articles
-- 📝 **Markdown Conversion**: Converts rich text content to clean Markdown format
-- 🔍 **Change Detection**: Only processes new or updated articles
-- 📊 **Detailed Logging**: Maintains a complete log of all operations
-- 🏷️ **Smart Categorization**: Organizes articles with tags, countries, and authors

 ## Installation